Vishalini06/e-commerce/README.md

-# Design Pro - E-commerce Dress Shop
+# E-commerce Website - Design Pro

-Welcome to Design Pro, your go-to destination for the latest fashion trends!
-Design Pro is an e-commerce website dedicated to offering a curated selection of stylish dresses for every occasion.
+Welcome to our E-Commerce website respiratory , Design Pro is an e-commerce website dedicated to offering a curated selection of stylish dresses for every occasion.This project is built by using HTML,CSS and JAVASCRIPT.
+It is a Responsive website which gives amazing user experience both in desktop and mobile views.

 ## Overview